 Repurposing the Upper Lock is priority #4 on the City of Minneapolis’ list of priorities for state funding.
 On January 10, State Senators on the capital committee toured the Upper Lock with staff from the City of Minneapolis Intergovernmental Relations, Minneapolis Community Planning & Economic Development, National Park Service, and representatives of Friends of the Lock & Dam.
 Materials provided to legislators included The Falls Project Summary and Compiled Letters of Support, and a copy of the National Parks Conservation Association ideas book “Transforming the Lock.”

-November 2, 2017 Coalition Meeting, Poster Session & Workshop
+November 2, 2017, COALITION MEETING #2: Poster Session & Programming Principles Workshop

 The second Upper Lock Coalition meeting was attended by 40 people representing 21 stakeholder organizations and 4 government entities.
 The focus of the meeting was to build awareness and inspire coordination related to future programs and activities on the Lock and for the Upper Riverfront.
 The agenda was twofold: first, a Poster Session that brought together 13 organizations working on projects and initiatives related to the riverfront (or connections to it); and second, a facilitated small group Workshop wherein stakeholders convened in small groups to share knowledge and ideas, then marked up large maps and worksheets with group observations and recommendations.
 After the exercise, groups presented their findings and recommendations, and materials were collected and summarized as outcomes.
 The Poster Session roster and workshop outcomes are linked below.

 October 2017 State Legislative Tour, MN House Capital Committee